Not just “a pillow talk podcast” but a podcast about pillow talk – and everything it can mean.

 The bedroom can be a sanctum and a sanctuary.
-It can also be an arena and a battleground.
+It can also be an arena and a battleground… as well as a playground.
 But more than anything else, behind its closed door, it’s the place where we are most ourselves.
 It is, after all, a place of nakedness – both literal and figurative.

 But even though the theme is intimacy, the narrative is not voyeuristic.
-We are not peeping into private moments without permission: we can only see the glimpses that the storyteller wants us to see.
+In each pillow talk story we are introduced to people at their most vulnerable, but we are not peeping into private moments without permission.
+We can only see the glimpses that the storyteller wants us to see.

 My name is Violeta Balhas, and I’m a professional writer of nearly 40 years’ experience.
 My work – books, essays, op eds, articles, and short stories – has been published in Australia, the UK and the US.
 For the last 10 years or so I have turned my writing and editing talents to the business world, working in content marketing.
 The Pillow Talking Project is my long-awaited (by me, that is) return to my longest love affair: storytelling.